Oregon caves abound. According to a friend in the know, there are now 800 verified caves in Deschutes County alone!

 Derrick cave with it's beautiful skylights and cold war history is one of the premier year round caves in central Oregon and my newest favorite cave.

 So far, this is my favorite easy access Oregon cave.
 It is beautiful and the path in is kind of mystical with its stacked rocks and winding path.

-This is the one I almost never go to because there are a lot of people in it and it’s tough to take pictures.
-I suppose now, I will have to go over there and at least get a photo of the front.
+This is the one I almost never go to because at any given time there can be a lot of people in it and it’s tough to take pictures.
+However, the staff is awesome and if you read on the page there are tips for how/when to get great photos.

 It is part of the Newberry National Monument and is a commercial touring cave.
 At 5,211 feet long, the northwest section of the cave is the longest continuous lava tube in Oregon and goes under highway 97.

-I had heard rumors that they had been so badly vandalized that The Redmond caves had been closed, so we drove over to take a look and they were OPEN.
+I had heard rumors that they had been so badly vandalized that they had been closed, so we drove over to take a look and they were OPEN I was really happy.